ysar/lazyivy/README.md

 # lazyivy

-lazyivy is a Rust crate with tools for solving initial value problems (IVPs) by using Runge-Kutta integration implemented using iterators.
+lazyivy is a Rust library for solving initial value problems (IVPs) by using Runge-Kutta integration implemented using iterators.
 It provides a struct called `RungeKuttaIntegrator` that implements the `Iterator` trait.